karkirowle/karkirowle.github.io/_publications/odyssey_2020_examples.md

   </tr>
 </table>

-In these audio examples, we are exploiting a cocktail party effect to encourage focus on the acoustics, rather than the semantics of the speech.
+**Mean audio**
+A  limiting  factor  when  listening  to  individual audio samples (to assess naturalness, for example), is that our brains inevitably focus on the semantic content instead of any acoustic anomalies.
+By playing back multiple audio samples si- multaneously, we can simulate a cocktail party scenario, where the  listener  is  forced  to  listen  to  the  acoustics.
+In  our  setup, we created mean audio samples by grouping individual samples based on the CM scores.
+For each spoof type, we collect the 100 closest files to each side of the CM decision boundary (i.e. bonafide and spoof) and generate a mean audio sample.

  <table style="width:100%">
   <tr>